AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-06-NumericalRelativity.md

 not a judgment about their importance.

 A word about prerequisites.
-The reader is assumed to have working familiarity with general relativity at the level of Carroll or Wald, partial differential equations at the level of a standard graduate course, and some experience with numerical computation.
+The reader is assumed to have working familiarity with general relativity at the level of Wald, partial differential equations at the level of a standard graduate course, and some experience with numerical computation.
 Where the discussion touches on topics that require more specialized background---the conformal decomposition of the